 As we see above, road traffic noise can be costly, at a personal level as well as at a societal level.

 Regulations on Traffic Noise: Decibel Levels and Noise Mapping

 Traffic noise poses a threat to our health, and is in fact the biggest contributor to excessive noise exposure levels in Europe, where around 100 million people are exposed to road traffic noise above the daily threshold level of 55 decibel (dB).

 There are things that can be done to reduce road traffic noise, for instance noise reducing road paving and noise barriers that can reduce road traffic noise exposure in residential areas.
 It is typically people living close to highways and other high traffic areas that suffer high exposure to road traffic noise and will benefit from these measures against noise.

 EU legislation requires cities in member states to map their noise levels, not only from road traffic, but also from railways and airports, which all contribute to high environmental noise levels.
-One way of mapping city noise levels, is by installing SoundEar3-320 X. You can learn how the City of Malmö in Sweden used SoundEar3-320 as part of their solution to lowering external noise levels in this blog post.
+One way of mapping city noise levels, is by installing traffic noise monitoring with SoundEar3-320 X. You can learn how the City of Malmö in Sweden used SoundEar3-320 as part of their solution to lowering external noise levels in this blog post.

 Below are three solutions that can have a great impact on noise levels in residential areas.

 Solutions to Traffic Noise Reduction

 - City planning through creating silent areas: courtyards and other enclosed spaces around the residential area will increase the chances of peace and quiet.